-In September, 2022, a concurrent practicum course, open to all UC Davis grad students, called “Revolutionary Organizing for Climate Solution Implementation” (ECO 290/CRN: 29643), will be taught by CSAI’s co-founders Jonathan Greenberg and Anthony Wexler, as well as Colin Murphy, Deputy Director of UC Davis’ Policy Institute for Energy, Environment, and the Economy.
+In September, 2022, a concurrent practicum course, open to all UC Davis grad students, called “Revolutionary Organizing for Climate Solution Implementation” (ECO 290/CRN: 29643), was taught by CSAI’s co-founders Jonathan Greenberg and Anthony Wexler, as well as Colin Murphy, Deputy Director of UC Davis’ Policy Institute for Energy, Environment, and the Economy.

 CSAI’s collaborative law and environmental graduate practicum program will be followed by an evolutionary media advocacy campaign to build the massive public awareness around a proposed transformative climate solution bill that is necessary to have it supported by state legislators and implemented.

 We are currently implementing our unique five step program around a California solar farm.
 The solution is described on CSAI’s page here.

 CSAI’s five steps to making possible the implementation of transformational climate solutions that have, up to now, seemed impossible, are:

 In a university graduate level environmental science practicum class led by a top faculty climate scientist and a communications expert, develop a transformational mitigation solution & create a hyperlink sourced story, short narrative video and petition to describe it.

 - Collaborate to write the bill.